richkuz/schema-tools/README.md

 ### Apply a schema change to Staging and Production

 Run GitHub Actions for your branch to prepare a given environment.
-The actions use the  `migrate` task underneath.
+The actions use the  `schema:migrate` task underneath.

 GitHub Actions:
 - OpenSearch Staging Migrate
 - OpenSearch Production Migrate

-#### Migrate with zero downtime

-To migrate with zero downtime:
-- Run the migration action to reindex data to the new index
-- Update your applications to use the new index
-- Run `rake schema:catchup` to migrate any new data that came in since the migration last ran

-GitHub Actions:
-- OpenSearch Staging Catchup
-- OpenSearch Production Catchup

 ### Delete an index

-Run `rake 'schema:close[indexname]'` to close an index.
+Run `rake 'schema:close[index_name]'` to close an index.
 This will prevent reads and writes to the index.
 Verify that the application can operate with the index in a closed state before deleting it.

-Run `rake 'schema:delete[indexname]'` to hard-delete an index.
+Run `rake 'schema:delete[index_name]'` to hard-delete an index.
 For safety, this task only hard-deletes indexes that are closed.

+Run `rake 'schema:close[alias_name]'` to close all indexes in an alias.

+Run `rake 'schema:delete[alias_name]'` to delete an alias and leave its indexes untouched.

 GitHub Actions:
 - OpenSearch Staging Close Index
 - OpenSearch Production Close Index
 - OpenSearch Staging Delete Index
 - OpenSearch Production Delete Index

-## FAQ

-Why does this use index aliases?
-- Using aliases enables zero-downtime migrations by allowing applications to continue using the same alias name while the underlying index is updated.
-- When migrating to a new index, applications don't need to change their code - they continue using the same alias.
-- Aliases can be atomically updated to point to a new index, ensuring no downtime during migrations.